 What's the best way to create the best content in the least amount of time?

-You would think these questions would get easier through the years, but they don't.
+You would think these questions would get easier after all these years, but they haven't.

 Fortunately, a recent article I read is changing how I approach blogging.
 I also think it can help new or inconsistent bloggers find the time to blog with confidence.
 Here's how.